adrianhajdin/tutorial_currency_converter/README.md

 In this application we’re going receive data from two asynchronous sources:
 1. Currency Layer — https://currencylayer.com  —  You’ll need to sign up for free so you can use API Access Key.
 This API will provide us with data needed to calculate exchange rate between currencies.
 2. Rest Countries — http://restcountries.eu/  —  This API will give us information about where can we use the currency we just converted our money to.

-For starters, create a new directory and run npm init, skip through all the steps and install axios by typing npm i --save axios.
-Create a new file called currency-converter.js.

-Firstly, require axios by typing: const axios = require(‘axios’);